blamz/AccessHQ/README.md

   * Click on the chromedriver for your operating system to download
   * Unzip the contents, the executable will be referenced in eclipse
 *	Selenium WebDriver for Java 3.12.0 - https://www.seleniumhq.org/download/
-  * Note: this is packaged in the source code, but included as a matter of records
+  * Note: this is packaged in the source code
   * Locate the correct link on the page, listed under "Selenium Client & WebDriver Language Bindings" and in line with "Java"
   * Click Download
   * Unzip the contents, the jar files will be imported into eclipse.
+* TestNG
+ * Note: this is packaged in the source code
+ * Instructions to install are listed in usage section

 Note:
 * The links are suggestions, you may use your own source